JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Friday, 12 January, 2024

 I got a little farther on brainstorming the features I want in my project management app.
 I am probably going too big, but I really don't care, I want this to be the biggest most challenging thing I have ever done, and am expecting to spend at least 3 to 4 months completing it, so I am fine going big.

+# 429
+### Saturday, 13 January, 2024

+I finished brainstorming all the ideas I want to build into my project management app.
+I now need to build mockups of the software and then from there, I can start the algorithm design phase of my project.